gauravearn/protein-annotator/README.md

 - a genome annotator based on the protein annnotations functions to analyze and annotate your genome using the protein annotations.
 - it provides all the analysis done on the basis of the protein anntoations to the genome.
 - provide the reference proteins and the assembled genome and it will provide.
-- **Tomorrow I will release the package version 1 and send to the unit testing before submitting it to the pypi packages**

    - generatemRNA
      ```
      generatemRNA("/home/gaurav/Desktop/final_code_push/multi.gff",